 - On 8 November 2016, EPLO, together with KOFF/swisspeace, the Quaker Council for European Affairs (QCEA) and the European Women’s Lobby (EWL) organised an expert level workshop entitled ‘Implementing UNSCR 1325: New Opportunities and Emerging Challenges‘.
-A report of the workshop will soon be made available here.
+A report of the workshop is available upon request.

 - On 14 July 2016, EPLO organised a Brown Bag Lunch event entitled ‘Integrating Gender into Conflict Analysis‘.

 - On 13 May 2016, EPLO organised a Brown Bag Lunch Event entitled ‘Practical examples of integrating human rights and gender into CSDP missions: the case of EUPOL COPPS and EUMM Georgia‘.

 - On 22 April 2016, EPLO organised a Brown Bag Lunch event entitled ‘Supporting peace and prosperity in the Balkans: a view from peacebuilding civil society organisations‘.